bimdata/ansible_role_fluentbit/README.md

 | fluentbit_svc_http      | {}              | Dictionary for HTTP built-in server configuration.        |
 | fluentbit_svc_storage   | {}              | Dictionary for storage/buffer configuration.              |

-For `fluentbit_svc_http`, each key is used as configuration option name and values as values.
+For `fluentbit_svc_http`, each key is used as a configuration option name and values as values.
-But you don't need to add the prefix `HTTP_`, it will be add by the template.
+But you don't need to add the prefix `HTTP_`, it will be added by the template.
-For example you can define it like this:
+For example, you can define it like this:
 ```
 fluentbit_svc_http:
   server: On